Welcome to Aria!

 Modules are imported with the import statement, which follows a dotted structure, e.g. import aria.rng.xorshift;. aria is the name of the Aria standard library module, which contains submodules defined via filesystem paths.
 Documentation for the Aria library is contained in stdlib.md.

-aria.rng.xorshift is defined in lib/aria/rng/xorshift.aria.
+As an example, aria.rng.xorshift is defined in lib/aria/rng/xorshift.aria.
 Directories may contain other directories, or files, or a combination thereof.
-A directory is scanned by virtue of its name being used, and does not need contain any files.
+A directory is scanned by virtue of its name being used, and does not need contain any marker files to be recognized as a module.
 Directories may be arbitrarily nested.

 A module can be imported more than once, but only the first import will load the module, others will act as a no-op.
 An import of a module brings that module into the visible set of symbols, and names inside the module can be referenced via a fully-dotted path.
 For example